FlorianS4/Project-1-Soccer/README.md

 ### Color Scheme

-![FC FullStackPlay Color Palette](docs/readme-images/Color-Palette-Project-1.png)
+![FC FullStackPlay Color Palette](docs/readme-images/Color-Palette-Project-1.png) A skincolor variation was used as the background-color for the main body.
+Slate Blue was used for the Header and Footer.
+I used two different orange colors for the headings #FAA614 was used for the 1st Heading and #DC8D04 for the remaining heading and suvheadings.
+The reason for that was, that #FAA614 didn't look good on the Hero Image.
+For the cover text of the hero image i used red, because i gave a good contrast to the green of the hero image.

 ## Wireframes

 ## Features
+### Favicon
 ### Navigation Bar
 ### Hero Image
 ### Contentpart Home